Chamonix Ski

 Also, if it’s lashing down with rain in the valley, it means it’s snowing up top, giving you the best and freshest powder you’re likely to ski on.
 And because it’s a bad weather day, chances are, you’ll have the mountain to yourself.

-When it’s snowing heavily head to the Magic Forest at Les Grands Montets, and with some fresh snow this place really lives up to its name.
+When it’s snowing heavily head to the Magic Forest at Les Grands Montets.
+With fresh snow this place really lives up to its name.
 Here the trees help to give some definition and reduce the whiteout that normally accompanies heavy snowfall.
 This means you can ride some fantastic snow while everyone else is either indoors or struggling with visibility.

 Located in a triangle between the Tabé and Retour Pendant chairs this hidden spot can require a short hike out along the cat-track that joins the bottom stations of the lifts, but it’s without doubt worth the effort to get access to some superb powder and tree runs.